-This paper is based on two research projects implemented within the framework of the Operational Program "Education and Lifelong Learning" of the National Strategic Reference Framework (NSRF), namely the Research Funding Program: THALES.
-Investing in knowledge society through the European Social Fund, and the Action: ARISTEIA (Action's Beneficiary: General Secretariat for Research and Technology), co-financed by by the European Union (European Social Fund - ESF) and Greek national funds.
+This paper is based on a research project implemented within the framework of the Operational Program "Education and Lifelong Learning" of the National Strategic Reference Framework (NSRF) - Research Funding Program: THALES.
+Investing in knowledge society through the European Social Fund, and is co-financed by the European Union (European Social Fund - ESF) and Greek national funds.